 Louis C. Bock has been a member of our Board of Directors since December 1999.
 Mr. Bock has been a managing director with Bank of America Ventures, a venture capital firm, since September 1997.
 From September 1989 to September 1997, Mr. Bock was employed by Gilead Sciences, a biopharmaceutical company, where he held various positions in research, project management, business development and sales.
 Prior to joining Gilead, Mr. Bock was a research associate at Genentech, a biopharmaceutical company, from November 1987 to September 1989.
-Mr. Bock also serves on the Board of Directors of diaDexus and Structural GenomiX and is responsible for investments in Seattle Genetics, Prestwick Pharmaceuticals and Corixa Corporation.
+He currently serves on the Board of Directors of Prolinx, a biotechnology company, Synthon, a biotechnology company, diaDexus, a genomics company, Structural GenomiX, a genomics company, and Neuron Therapeutics, a biopharmaceutical company.
 He received his MBA from California State University, San Francisco and his BS in biology from California State University, Chico.

 Dennis Carson, M.D. has been a member of our Board of Directors since December 1996.
 Dr. Carson is a noted researcher in the fields of autoimmune and immunodeficiency diseases and is co-discoverer with Dr. Eyal Raz of the immunostimulatory sequences that form the basis of our technology.
 He has played key roles in the founding of Vical, Inc., a gene therapy company, IDEC Pharmaceuticals, a biopharmaceutical company, and Triangle Pharmaceuticals.
-Dr. Carson is director of the Sam and Rose Stein Institute for

-Research on Aging and has been a professor in the Department of Medicine at the University of California, San Diego since 1995.
+Dr. Carson is director of the Sam and Rose Stein Institute for Research on Aging and has been a professor in the Department of Medicine at the University of California, San Diego since 1995.
 He received his M.D. from Columbia University and his BA from Haverford College.